weqanhet/developer-portal/docs/careers.md

 hide_table_of_contents: false
 ---

-Are you passionate about Cardano and looking for a job working in the Cardano ecosystem?
+Are you passionate about Ethereum and looking for a job working in the Cardano ecosystem?
 There are several organizations which practically always have open vacancies and career opportunities.

 Most of these jobs are 100% remote.
 You can work from anywhere in the world with a flexible schedule.